alyt89/Milestone-Project-2-JavaScript/README.md

 # Deployment

 This project was hosted and deployed on GitHub, steps taken to deploy are as follows:

 - Open relevant GitHub repository and navigate to 'Settings' tab.

-- Navigate to 'Pages' option located in the 'Code and Automation' section
+- Navigate to 'Pages' option located in the 'Code and Automation' section .

-- Under 'Source' heading select the main branch and 'root' folder, once done click 'save'
+- Under 'Source' heading select the main branch and 'root' folder, once done click 'save'.

-- Refresh page until the active URL is provided
+- Refresh page until the active URL is provided.

 # Future site enhancements